-Independent Study is the student's opportunity to do a significant project in an area of personal interest and to expand their understanding of computer science.
+This course is for the very serious and self motivated student who wants to delve deep into the study of Computer Science.
+Independent Study is the student's opportunity to do a significant piece of work in an area of personal interest and to expand his or her understanding of computer science.
 Although the faculty advisor must approve all topics, the student is free to pursue virtually any area of computer science that is of interest.
 The topic should be challenging, but manageable with the resources and time available.
-A typical I.S. involves a theoretical investigation of a topic in Computer Science accompanied by a software implementation that illustrates concepts developed in the theoretical investigation as well as Oracle certifications in Java.
+A typical I.S. involves a theoretical investigation of a topic in Computer Science accompanied by a software implementation that illustrates concepts developed in the theoretical investigation which may include online certifications in various areas.